KathiraveluLab/Distributed-Computing/Class-1/README.md

 We are not mastering Erlang and its syntax here.
 Just using it as a vehicle to practice what we discuss in class.

-In Linux distributions, such as Ubuntu, you can open the Erlang commandline by using the erl command.
+In Linux distributions, such as Ubuntu, you can open the Erlang commandline by using the erl command, by running it from the same directory as your code.
 ````
 $ erl
 ````